ClientBundle

 for each image on the page that is part of an image bundle.

-and gif
+png and gif

-files so that it explicitly sets the Pragma
+files so that it explicitly sets the Pragma,

-headers.
+Cache-Control, and Expires headers.
 The

-headers should be
+Pragma and Cache-Control headers should be

-header should be set according to the
+removed.
+The Expires header should be set according to the

-caching recommendations mentioned in the previous section. disableProxyCaching
+caching recommendations mentioned in the previous section. disableProxyCaching property in

-your web application configuration file to prevent the Pragma
+your web application configuration file to prevent the Pragma,

-headers from being
+Cache-Control, and Expires headers from being

 changed by the server.
 Refer to your web application server's documentation